nopsys/CogNOS/README.md

     ./buildSpurTrunk64Image.sh-->

-### How to collaborate
+### Issue Tracker

-Have a look at CogNOS issues tracker on GitHub, we've left many tasks with different degrees of complexity.
+Alternatively, you can pick any issue from the CogNOS issues tracker on GitHub.
+There are many tasks with different degrees of complexity that need to be solved.

 <!--
 ### Things to figure out if you have time: